Center for the Study of Force Majeure

 Our MISSION: Solve the crisis of catastrophic fire in California and the intermountain West using a Whole Systems approach that combines environmentally informed forest thinning with creating a sustainable locally organized (distributed) wood products industry and market.

-SAVING THE WEST: A Whole Systems Approach
+LIVING FORESTS: A Whole Systems Approach

 Imagine a Forest Industry of the 21st Century where the act of harvesting (forestry) preserves the system (the forest) and the act of preserving the system provides meaningful work for the human community.

 Decades of fire suppression have created forests that have way too many trees, spread in too regular a pattern.
 That timber is in constant danger of catastrophic burning, endangering people, property, wildlife, and watershed, potentially devastating whole communities.
 We need to restructure endangered forest areas through California by selectively removing excess trees and biomass.
 At the same time, the mixed pine forests of the Central Sierra have relatively little commercial value, and the current back log of dead timber from previous fires has filled the major mills to capacity for the foreseeable future, leaving literally no market for live timber.
 Finding effective commercial (small and large scale) uses for Sierra timber is critical for the long-term well being for California as a whole and the Truckee Tahoe Region in particular.
 The amount of timber potentially available for extraction is staggering.
 Literally billions of board feet of timber will burn without control unless we change our policies.

 We spend over $1.5 billion annually on fire control to protect 15 million fire-endangered acres in California.
 Without major changes, we will lose the entire forest within a few decades.
 These fires also release vast amounts of CO2 into the atmosphere, paradoxically increasing total atmospheric carbon load.